mmistakes/minimal-mistakes/_pages/about.md

 ---

-This blog is authored and maintained by Jacob DePriest - an engineer, dad, and tech hobbyist.
+This blog is authored and maintained by Jacob DePriest - an engineer, security leader, dad, and whisky nerd.